 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Verona to Milan

-There are plenty of direct Trenitalia trains from Verona to Milan, most of them the high-speed trains, so you should have no trouble finding one to suit your travel schedule.
+There are plenty of direct Trenitalia trains from Verona to Milan and most of them are high-speed trains, so you should have no trouble finding one to suit your travel schedule.

 Amenities on Trains from Verona to Milan